badhanhitesh/Brainwave/README.md

 # 🎮🕹️👾 Brainwave

-Welcome to **Brainwave**—an engaging online quiz platform designed to challenge your knowledge and provide hours of fun! 🎉
+Welcome to **Brainwave** - an engaging online quiz platform designed to challenge your knowledge and provide hours of fun! 🎉

 ## 🎯 Features